arpon-kapuria/arpon-kapuria/README.md

 ### Hi there 👋

 I'm a Computer Science graduate on paper and a traveler at heart.
-I find joy in problem solving and building intelligent systems.
+I find joy in problem-solving and building intelligent systems.
 Outside work, I love to travel, write and explore new places.

 📫 Feel free to reach out if you’re up for a collaboration or just want to chat.